by Paul R. Spitzzeri

 Even with the acquisition by Federated, Winnett remained with Bullock’s and routinely went to his office, including the day he died in 1967 at age 86.
 As a retreat from business, Winnett purchased in September 1938, 1,800 acres of the Rowland family’s portion of Rancho La Puente and was the portion of the more than 5,000-acre Sentous ranch owned by one of three brothers, Exupere.

 He kept the Sentous ranch house, built in 1890, erected another residence for his use, and expanded the barns, stables and other elements for the hunter class of purebred horses, following the example of such other nearby breeders as Michigan cereal magnate Will Keith Kellogg, whose ranch is now the site of Cal Poly Pomona, and Chicago banker Albert W. Harris, whose Anazel Farm was situated in what is now Chino Hills.
-The classic 1944 Elizabeth Taylor film, National Velvet, was partially filmed on the ranch.
+It has been said that the classic 1944 Elizabeth Taylor film, National Velvet, was partially filmed on the ranch, known as Rancho San Vicente, but there is no evidence located so far to support the assertion.

 After about twenty years, Winnett began scaling down his operations and, with a new wave of residential and commercial development inexorably making its way west through the San Gabriel Valley, he sold 1,710 acres of his ranch in 1961, just after the incorporation of the City of Walnut, to a construction company owner for a reported $2.6 million.
 Three years later, Home Savings and Loan (some of you may remember these prior to a little problem with the industry back in 1987) took over this tract and announced a plan to build 10,000 houses on what had leapt in value, by 1966, to more than $15 million.